 In 2016 she got a Ph.D. in Environmental Science at the University of Bologna with a thesis titled “Predictability studies for Regions of freshwater influence”.

-As previous working experiences, she developed an integrated modeling system for wind energy forecasting at Enel Engineering and Innovation Division and she contributed to the development of an Operational System for wind energy and solar energy prediction at GSE SpA.
+As previous working experiences, she contributed to the development of an integrated modeling system for wind energy forecasting at Enel Engineering and Innovation Division and she was involved in the setup of an Operational System for wind energy and solar energy prediction at GSE SpA.